5.5.3. Laser Tomographic Adaptive Optics (LTAO)#

 6. OIWFS dynamic calibration, compensated with the OIWFS DM

-7. Laser tip-tilt, compensated with LGSF steering mirrors
+7. Laser tip-tilt, compensated with LGSS steering mirrors

 8. Laser focus, used to optimize the axial position of the LTWS.